The-CEAS-Library/Foundations-of-Python-2/README.md

 # Foundations of Python 2
 Second workshop in a series of five Python workshops.

-Building on topics of the "Introduction to Python Part 1" workshop.
-Basic knowledge of Python or attendance at the "Introduction to Python Part 1" beginner's workshop is strongly recommended.
+Building on topics of the "Foundations of Python 1" workshop.
+Basic knowledge of Python or attendance at the "Foundations of Python 1" beginner's workshop is strongly recommended.

 ### Introduction to Python